anapsix/dynamicinfradays/user/pages/2016-nyc-home/_event/showcase.md

 ## What is ContainerDays NYC?

 ContainerDays NYC is a community (un)conference to encourage discussion and learning on the subject of containers and dynamic infrastructure generally.
-The [programme](#programme) is a mix of OpenSpaces sessions, talks and workshops by users, contributors and extenders from all corners of the space.
+The [programme](#programme) is a mix of talks, workshops and OpenSpaces sessions by users, contributors and extenders from all corners of the space.

 Whether you're an expert or new to the space, there'll be plenty for you to learn and discuss.
-It's an unconference, so _you_ get to pick the topics!
+It's an (un)conference, so _you_ get to pick many of the topics!

 <script>
 // eventPage